The next application cycle for MIT undergraduate and graduate students is now open. You can apply here.

 - Attend at least 4 approved workshops or equivalent coursework

-- Participate in 2 coaching sessions per month
+- Participate in 1 coaching session per month

 - Submit 1 page progress report per month

 - Participate in a final poster session or presentation

 Students are expected to commit to about 6 hours/week on their Sandbox project (think of it as 6-credit course).
 In addition, the expectation is for teams to spend their seed money wisely on “items” that are critical for developing or validating the idea/project/product.
 For +$1K, funding will be conditional on agreed-upon milestones.

 Requirements will be highly customized and based on the proposal itself and recommendations from Funding Board.